 - Vital capacity (VC): Volume of air exhaled followed by the deepest inspiration.

 - Inspiratory capacity (IC): This is a sum of inspiratory reserve volume (the amount of air that can be taken in followed by a normal inhalation) and tidal volume.

 Reflexes Developed in Response to Chronic Breath-Hold Diving

-- Peripheral vasoconstriction: Capillaries supplying blood to the extremities constrict and reduce blood flow, blood then can be redirected towards the brain, heart and lungs.
+- Peripheral vasoconstriction: Capillaries supplying blood to the extremities constrict and reduce blood flow, blood than can be redirected towards the brain, heart, and lungs.

 Effects of Decrease in Barometric Pressure on the Pulmonary System